 The ImageCast Precinct Ballot Counter is a precinct-based optical scan ballot tabulator that is used in conjunction with ImageCast compatible ballot storage boxes.
 The system is designed to scan marked paper ballots, interpret voter marks on the paper ballot and safely store and tabulate each vote from each paper ballot.
-In addition, the ImageCast Precinct supports enhanced accessibility voting which may be accomplished via optional accessories connected to the ImageCast unit to produce a ballot for scanning.
+In addition, the ImageCast Precinct supports enhanced accessibility voting which may be accomplished via a Sip and Puff device or Audio Tactile Interface (ATI) connected to the ImageCast unit.
+The binary inputs are interchangeable and may be shared between the ICE and ICP units.